Stanford Prison Experiment: The Musical

 The interstitial narration comes from the perspective of a participant in the actual Experiment.
 The musical parodies include new lyrics to popular songs that played on Bay-area radio as the Experiment took place: two of the songs were chart-toppers from earlier years, while the other eight were “Top 40” singles during that specific week (August 15-20, 1971).
 This juxtaposition invites the listener to consider how different a society might be, if the lessons from the Stanford Prison Experiment – which are even more critically relevant today – were as received, retained, and recounted as are the hook lines and catchy refrains of popular music.

 SPE:TM is not a documentary.
-Rather, it is an interpretative retelling that employs composite characters & events: partly to make it easier for listeners to identify characters and to follow the unfolding story, especially in an audio-only format; and partly to allow each song to capture and to explore a distinct stage in the progression of the overall story.
+Rather, it is an interpretative retelling that employs composite characters & events in a simplified timeline: partly to make it easier for listeners to identify characters and to follow the story in an audio-only format; and partly to allow each song to capture and to explore a distinct stage in the progression of the storyline.

 A message from Dr. Philip Zimbardo